NVComputing/nvcomputingsite/resources/acsl/wdtpd.md

 **Strings**

-Strings are marked with " ".
+Strings are marked with " " (quotation marks).
 They can be empty.
 The characters are labeled based on a zero index.

 Errors occur if the user attempts to access an index that is out of range.